nbloomf/nbloomf.md/posts/2016-02-25-software-tools-in-haskell-detab-charcombine-charfullwidth.md

 ```

 The helper function ``splitTabStop`` takes a single tab stop width ``k`` and a string ``xs``, and peels of the first ``k`` characters of ``xs`` unless one of them is a ``\t``.
-It then returns a pair consisting of the peeled of characters and the remainder of the string.
+It then returns a pair consisting of the peeled off characters and the remainder of the string.
 (If the ``k`` parameter is negative, we have a problem, so we return ``Nothing`` in this case. **This is why we have to handle the second error condition in the main function.** If Haskell had a convenient positive integer type, this could be dealt with differently.)
-Then ``convertTabStops`` simply marches down an entire line with a list of tab stop widths, peeling of tab stops as it goes.
+Then ``convertTabStops`` simply marches down an entire line with a list of tab stop widths, peeling off tab stops as it goes.
 This is done using an accumulating parameter function, ``accum``.
 Once the string is empty, ``accum`` reverses the accumulating parameter and returns it (concatenated), otherwise it takes the next tab stop width and repeats.

 ``spanAtMostWhile`` is a combination of the standard library functions ``span`` and ``take``.
 It peels off up to ``k`` elements of a list provided they all satisfy predicate ``p`` and returns both the peeled off elements and the remainder of the list. ``padToByAfter`` pads lists to a given length with a given character, throwing an error if the given length is already too long.
 Both of these are general enough to factor out; they also both use the accumulating parameter style to avoid space leaks.